More Conversions In eCommerce Products

 To increase conversions on your ecommerce website, no part of the user journey can be overlooked.
-From that initial landing page through checkout, every step a user takes on your website needs to be carefully designed with that final purchase in mind.
+From that initial landing page through checkout.
+Every user’s step on your website must be carefully designed with that final purchase in mind.
 Learn how to use CRO (Conversion Rate Optimization) tips to increase products sales and get more eCommerce conversions.

 More Conversions Recommendations

-ut building a user path that successfully balances an enjoyable shopping experience with a clear path to conversion is easier said than done.
-To help you design a more delightful and intentional conversions path on your ecommerce website, we’ve put together a list of some best practices.
+ut building a user path that successfully balances an enjoyable shopping experience.
+A clear path to conversion is easier said than done.
+To help you design a more delightful and intentional conversions path on your ecommerce website.
+We’ve put together a list of some best practices.

-Apple is already a brand synonymous with minimalism, so it’s no surprise that their web design would use ample white space to frame their products.
-Here are some other space minimizing tips you can take away from this example as well as other ecommerce sites that use white space well:
+Apple is already a brand synonymous with minimalism.
+So it’s no surprise that its web design would use ample white space to frame its products.
+Here are some other space-minimizing tips you can take away from this example.
+As well as other ecommerce sites that use white space well:

-- Keep product pages light on text and use ample spacing between the various elements (described below) to help customers focus on the key details one at a time.
+- Keep product pages light on text and use ample spacing between the various elements (present below).
+To help customers focus on the essential details one at a time.

 - Use a solid background color (preferably white) behind the product photos and descriptions.
 It helps keep the focus on the product.